\\\ Dental Poisoning – Mercury – Nickel – Palladium – Gold

 Nickel exposure affects the brain, and nervous system; frontal headaches, vertigo, insomnia, nausea, lethargy, and irritability.

-In my case unidentified Eczema appeared on the body during late 2012, 3 years after the NHS procedure suggestive of causing the dental accident which is explained in post 2.
+In my case unidentified eczema appeared on the body during late 2012, 3 years after the NHS procedure suggestive of causing the dental accident which is explained in post 2.

 I was identified as being nickel sensitive (eczema) the root cause being the chronic dental ingestion caused by Oral-Electro galvanism, which speed up toxicity leeching by more than 10 times the normal rate, with visual Nickel signs appearing after three years of dental ingestion.